naisofly/stepiot/README.md

 During this lab, you will use [Watson IoT][watson_iot] to collect live sensor data from smartphones & calculate the energy generated per user.

 You can see a version of this app that is already running [here](https://stepiot.mybluemix.net/red/).
+Players can view their smartphone sensor data [here](https://ibm.biz/stepiot).
+You can deploy your own version of this application by clicking [here](https://bluemix.net/deploy?repository=https://github.com/ibm-messaging/discover-iot-sample).
+Just ensure that both applications are using the same Watson IoT service :)

  ![Overview](http://i.imgur.com/vE6Wpcl.jpg)